athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 ```

 <aside class="blog-content__note">Notice how the files and folders in the <code class="gatsby-code-text">src</code> and <code class="gatsby-code-text">tests</code> dirs have underscores in their names?
-This is called <a class="blog-content__link" href="https://en.wikipedia.org/wiki/Snake_case" target="_blank" rel="noopener noreferrer">snake case</a> and and we do this when naming files and folder because it is a <a class="blog-content__link" href="https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html" target="_blank" rel="noopener noreferrer">java convention</a>.
+This is a general name formatting convention called <a class="blog-content__link" href="https://en.wikipedia.org/wiki/Snake_case" target="_blank" rel="noopener noreferrer">snake case</a> and and we do this when naming files and folders in a Clojure project because it's a <a class="blog-content__link" href="https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html" target="_blank" rel="noopener noreferrer">java convention</a>.
 Yes, even if you are writing a ClojureScript project we follow this convention.</aside>

 ### Step 2 - Add HTML